ccollicutt/simplestack/README.md

 round-trip min/avg/max = 1.600/1.600/1.600 ms
 ```

+## SSL and Haproxy

+<span style="color:red">NOTE: You'll have to use ```--insecure``` with nova, glance, and keystone commands.</span>

+Haproxy is fronting most of the services.
+Keystone has it's own SSL for now, though that's not what one would do in production, so it's listening on its commonly used port number.
+I hope to eventually front all the necessary services with SSL.

+I'm using some funny ports:

+* 10000 = glance api
+* 10001 = glance registry
+* 10002 = nova api
+* 10003 = novnc proxy

 ## Multihost FlatDHCP Network

 Oof, that is a mouthful.
 To be honest I haven't found a great description of this setup.
 It's working, but the one thing I'm wondering about is how the gateway is working on each compute node.
 For example, each compute node is responding to ```192.168.99.33``` but that is not pingable from the controller.
 On one hand it makes sense and is working, but on the other I can't find it documented anywhere clearly.